Influences on Faculty Uptake from a Faculty Learning Community: Results

+For Charlie, a lot of the design decisions that went into creating his 3DL unit came from working with another Fellow.
+While creating his 3DL unit Charlie picked the content of the unit so it could be a collective effort with another Fellow.
+Charlie describes this process as, “so we figured that these are very similar concepts.
+And so we could put together a teachable unit that can be used with minor modifications in both, both contexts~[F].”

-Working with Fellows from other disciplines helped Molly with her material design.
+Molly also talks about the benefit of working with Fellows from other disciplines helped Molly with her material design.
 During the Fellowship Molly and other Fellows designed a cross disciplinary problem for students.
 Molly recalls this experience as “a cool thing that wouldn't have come about if I had not been in a group of people with Biology and Chemistry and like all of us together[I].”

-Molly’s general approach for material design remained unchanged when she started to create 3DL material except now she started to pay closer attention to the type of information that she presents to her students.
-The structure of her class and her colleagues in the Fellowship were also a benefit for Molly.
+Overall we see that interactions with others in the Fellowship provide our Fellows with support for their material design through the use of sharing ideas and providing feedback.
+Ron also mentions his experiences interacting with colleagues outside of the Fellowship.
+These interactions do not provide Ron with the support to implement new ideas as he is often told to stick to the ways instruction has been done in the past.